 The wavefront sets of representations of $G(F)$ are important invariants that determine the size of the infinite-dimensional representations and the singular supports of the distribution characters of those representations.
-The notion of the {\it wavefront set} of $\pi\in\Pi_F(G)$ when $F$ is an archimedean local field was first introduced by R. Howe in 1981 (\cite{H81}) by essentially considering the wavefront set of the distribution character $\Theta_\pi$ of $\pi$.
-Since then, some variants of wavefront sets were introduced for $\pi\in\Pi_F(G)$ for all local fields $F$.
+The notion of the {\it wavefront set} of $\pi\in\Pi_F(G)$ when $F$ is an archimedean local field was first introduced by R. Howe in 1981 (\cite{H81}) by essentially considering the wavefront set of the distribution character $\Theta_\pi$ of $\pi$, as a special situation, but refined version of the general notion of the wavefront set or singular support of distributions as introduced by L. H\"ormander around 1970 (\cite{Hor71}).
+Since then, some variants of wavefront sets have been introduced for $\pi\in\Pi_F(G)$ over all local fields $F$.

-When $F$ is non-archimedean, from the asymptotic expansion of the distribution character $\Theta_\pi$ near the identity by R. Howe (\cite{H74}) and Harish-Chandra (\cite{HC78})
+When $F$ is non-archimedean, an asymptotic expansion of the distribution character $\Theta_\pi$ near the identity was established by R. Howe (\cite{H74}) and Harish-Chandra (\cite{HC78})

 where $\CN_F(\Fg)_\circ$ denotes the set of $F$-rational nilpotent orbits in the Lie algebra $\Fg(F)$ of the group $G(F)$ under the adjoint action of $G(F)$ and $\wh{\mu}_\CO$ denotes the Fourier transform of the (normalized) measure $\mu_\CO$ on the nilpotent orbit $\CO$.
-One defines the {\bf analytic wavefront set} of $\pi\in\Pi_F(G)$ to be
+From this asymptotic expansion of $\Theta_\pi$, one defines the {\bf analytic wavefront set} of $\pi\in\Pi_F(G)$ to be